 To begin studies in the spring semester (program semesters 2, 4 or 6)

-It is not necessary to register with or apply through the Stiftung für Hochschulzulassung (Foundation for University Admissions, DoSV).
+You do NOT have to register with or apply through the Stiftung für Hochschulzulassung (Foundation for University Admissions, DoSV).

 If you have made a mistake in the online application or if you want to change your application, you can reapply online at any time.
 You will then receive a new application number.
 Only your most recently submitted application will be considered in the selection process; all previous applications will be disregarded.